 Who's Talking About You?

-When it comes to social media, you never want to miss a moment of people talking about you—but you also don’t want to hover around your computer all day long just waiting for someone to say your name—you do have that next book to write, after all.
+When it comes to social media marketing, you never want to miss a moment of people talking about you—but you also don’t want to hover around your computer all day long just waiting for someone to say your name—you do have that next book to write, after all.
 Mention is a paid tool (with a free trial) that alerts you when you have mentions and tracks the overall sentiment.

 How to Talk to Your Audience